arxenix/tjctf-2016-writeups/README.md

 ## Scoreboard
 ![](scoreboard.png)
 In case you doubt us.
+Or if you don't.

 ## Members
 * Bret Barkley (brett0_ghett0) - Thomas Jefferson (PA)